techenthusiast167/Master-OSINT-Toolkit-/README.md

 - Check if email addresses have been breached using HaveIBeenPwned API

+- Verify the accuracy of email addresses and provide relevant information about them

 - Perform domain WHOIS lookups including registrar, domain age information and subdomain enumeration

 - Extract metadata from documents and images